New method offers an easy route for making bilobalide and related compounds so scientists can explore their potential uses as drugs and pesticides.

-However, bilobalide has a complex carbon-skeleton structure with eight oxygen atoms that makes it inherently tricky to synthesize.
-Previously published methods were lengthy, in part because of the difficulty of getting all those oxygen atoms into the proper positions.
+However, bilobalide’s carbon-skeleton structure with eight oxygen atoms makes its synthesis intrinsically challenging.
+Previously previous procedures were long due in part to the difficulty of positioning all of these oxygen atoms in the correct places.

 “We tried a different approach,” Shenvi says.
 “Rather than chiseling away at the structure by putting oxygen atoms in one-by-one, we started with large, oxygen-containing fragments, and then pieced them together, like assembling Ikea furniture.”

 The new synthesis method, developed principally by graduate students Meghan Baker and Robert Demoret, as well as postdoc Masaki Ohtawa, culminated with a procedure in which the bowl-like molecular architecture was opened and a final oxygen atom was placed at a precise location inside it.

 “Figuring out how to do the last part was a monumental effort,” Shenvi says.